OpenSmallworld/swmfs-tools/README.md

 ## create-certs.ps1

 Create `swmfs.key`, `swmfs.pem` and `swmfs.pfx` suitable for use with secured swmfs communication.
 By default it will create a certificate for the current machine or a named machine which can be Linux based.
-Use `.\create-certs.ps -help` for full details and examples
+Use `.\create-certs.ps1 -help` for full details and examples

 ### Usage